jesusleon1995/dinero/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the dinerod tests manually, launch `src/test/test_dinero`.
+To run the fuckingd tests manually, launch `src/test/test_fucking`.

-To add more dinerod tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more fuckingd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the dinero-qt tests manually, launch `src/qt/test/test_dinero-qt`
+To run the fucking-qt tests manually, launch `src/qt/test/test_fucking-qt`

-To add more dinero-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more fucking-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.